DataDog/documentation/content/en/developers/metrics/metric_type_modifiers.md

   * Your submission code, calling `dogstatsd.increment('app.requests.served', N)` after N requests are served.
   * The Datadog in-app type via the metric summary page to `rate`.

-This causes data submitted before the type change for `app.requests.served`to behave incorrectly because it was stored in a format to be interpreted as an in-app `gauge` not a `rate`.
-Data submitted after steps 3a and 3b is interpreted properly.
+This causes data submitted before the type change for `app.requests.served` to behave incorrectly because it was stored in a format to be interpreted as an in-app `gauge` (not a `rate`).
+Data submitted after step 3 is interpreted properly.

 If you are not willing to lose the historical data submitted as a `gauge`, create a new metric name with the new type, leaving the type of `app.requests.served` unchanged.

-**Note**: For the AgentCheck, `self.increment` does not calculate the delta for a monotonically increasing counter, rather it reports the value passed in at the check run.
+**Note**: For the AgentCheck, `self.increment` does not calculate the delta for a monotonically increasing counter; instead, it reports the value passed in at the check run.
 To send the delta value on a monotonically increasing counter, use `self.monotonic_count`.